rumca-js/Internet-Places-Database/README.md

 # Votes ranking

 Database is managed by RSS link database, and user votes.
 Avarage of votes is calculated for each link.

+# Tags

+Each entry can be tagged.
+Most notable examples of tags

+ - open source - if entry is "open source" related
+ - company - if entry exists just to provide information about company
+ - personal - if it seems to be a personal website
+ - university, museum, etc - if entry provides details about a univeristy, museum, etc.
+ - disinformation / misinformation - self explanatory
+ - news - if it is "news" content farm

 # Feedback